link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 t2 -> t2: Commit
 ```

-2. **`Transaction 1` successfully commits** — Here,
+2. **`Transaction 1` successfully commits**.
-`Transaction 2` must roll back because it may have operated on stale data, and applying its changes could result in inconsistent or incorrect outcomes.
+Here, `Transaction 2` must roll back because it may have operated on stale data, and applying its changes could result in inconsistent or incorrect outcomes.

 ```d2